d3rp/d3rp.github.io/content/blog/refactoring.rst

 within a single function, this is easy to fix.
 It's also an isolated problem: If the abstraction that the function provides is still reasonable, the fact that the implementation is messy shouldn't affect the rest of the application.
-Fully getting rid of these types of problems is of course preferable, but shouldn't be the main goal of a code review.
+Preventing these types of problems to enter the code base is of course preferable, but it shouldn't be the main goal of a code review.

+..
+Fully getting rid of these types of problems is of course preferable,

 However, if there's a messy relationship and coupling between multiple methods or multiple classes (or multiple systems!), this